bhrott/shura-js/README.md

 {
     "*": "<any type>",

-    // validate if value is not null or undefined
+    // if set to true and property value is null or undefined
+    // it will raise an error
-    // (optional, boolean, default true)
+    // (optional, boolean, default false)
-    "required": true
+    "required": false
 }
 ```